omanduj/Crypto_Info_Depictor/README.md

 You will also find information on Dogecoin at the bottom of the page, also informing on the purchase/selling price of each exchange

 The title of each exchange is a link to the homepage of each exchange.
-The Check Me Out link is a fun little link to who made the page.
+The buttons on each panel take you to the Coins webpage at the given exchange The Check Me Out link is a fun little link to who made the page.